List of Bleach characters: Hyōrinmaru

 Hyōrinmaru (氷輪丸) is the Zanpakutō owned by Tōshirō Hitsugaya, appearing as a dragon made of ice.
 Hyōrinmaru already tried to communicate with Hitsugaya before he became a Soul Reaper.
 During the anime-exclusive Zanpakutō Rebellion arc, Hyōrinmaru assumes the form of a tall young man with long-flowing green hair and dragon limbs.
 In the second film, "The Diamond Dust Rebellion", it was revealed that Hitsugaya's friend Sōjirō Kusaka also possessed Hyōrinmaru.
 Though the two saw it as a sign of their friendship, the Central 46 members deemed such an event unacceptable with Kusaka seemingly put to death, after he failed a test he and a reluctant Histugaya were put through over which of them can be recognized as the sole owner of Hyōrinmaru.
 But when Kusaka returns, having been brought back to life by the item, he uses the power of Ōin (王印) to transform into a parody of Hyōrinmaru, before Ichigo forces Kusaka back to his Soul Reaper state so Hitsugaya can settle things with his friend.

-Hyōrinmaru is voiced by Daisuke Matsuoka in the Japanese version of the second film, by Kenji Hamada in the Japanese version of the anime, and by Travis Willingham in the respectful English dubs.
+Hyōrinmaru is voiced by Daisuke Matsuoka in the original Japanese version of the second film, by Kenji Hamada in the Japanese version of the anime, and by Travis Willingham in the respectful English dubs.

 Katen Kyōkotsu

 Katen Kyōkotsu (花天狂骨) is a pair of Zanpakutō owned by Shunsui Kyōraku.
 Shunsui's Zanpakutō, named simply Katen (花天, Heavenly Flower), manifests as a tall, well-endowed violet-haired woman with an eyepatch, whom Shunsui affectionately calls "Ohana" (お花).
 Katen physically appears when Shunsui unleashes his bankai, Shunsui, having explained that she only lets him use her full power when she is in the right mood due to her moody nature.
 When asked by his sister-in-law to conceal Shinken Hakkyōken, Shunsei has Katen create an offshoot of herself to hold the cursed Zanpakutō in her body.
 This offshoot assumes the form of a silent, young kunoichi that sees battle as a game, named Kyōkotsu (狂骨) and nicknamed by Shunsui as "Okyō" (お狂).
 While both Katen and Kyōkotsu make their initial debut in anime-exclusive Zanpakutō Rebellion arc, they appear in the final arc of the manga: Katen appearing when Shunsui uses his bankai to fight Lille Barro, with Kyōkotsu appearing when Shunsui decides to give Nanao her family's Zanpakutō as a last resort to defeat Lille.

-Katen is voiced in Japanese by Ayumi Fujimura in the original anime and Ami Koshimizu in Thousand-Year Blood War, and by Erin Fitzgerald in the original English dub and Cherami Leigh in the English dub of Thousand-Year Blood War.
+Katen is voiced in Japanese by Ayumi Fujimura in the original Japanese version of the first anime and Ami Koshimizu in Thousand-Year Blood War.
+In the English dub, she is voiced by Erin Fitzgerald in the original aime and by Cherami Leigh in Thousand-Year Blood War.